akhodakivskiy/VimFx/documentation/tools.md

 An easy workflow is code, `gulp`, test, repeat.
 (Use `gulp -t` to also run the unit tests.)

-If you’re having problems, don’t forget to try `npm update`.
-Your problem might be in a dependency and already have been fixed.

 [Firefox Profile]: https://support.mozilla.org/en-US/kb/profile-manager-create-and-remove-firefox-profiles
 [Extension Auto-Installer]: https://addons.mozilla.org/firefox/addon/autoinstaller

 ## Gulp tasks

-[gulp] is the task runner used to automate most of the common VimFx tasks.
+[gulp] is a task runner, which is used to automate most VimFx tasks.

 The tasks are defined in [gulpfile.coffee].
 They are summarized in the following sub-sections.